SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 .. warning::

-    If you are using SANDER to avoid such behavior create a symbolic link to the file ``dna_cg.RST``, which contains the definition of Watson-Crick restraints for the capping base pairs of this CG DNA:
+        If you are using SANDER, to avoid the helix frying, you must create a symbolic link to the file ``dna_cg.RST``, which contains the definition of Watson-Crick restraints for the capping base pairs of this CG DNA:

     .. code-block:: bash